Shy/henshin.shy.dev/README.md

 ## Requirements

 To use this project you have to have a Contentful and AWS account.
-If you don't have a Contentful account yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).
+If you don't have a Contentful account yet, you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).

 ## Getting started